 - annually, for a Site Administered Child Care Provider upon renewal of a contract;

-The rates listed on the attached payment rate chart are the maximum rates that the Illinois Department of Human Services will pay per day according to the type and location of care given.
+- The rates listed in this section's Payment Rate Chart are the maximum rates that the Illinois Department of Human Services will pay according to the provider type, County and length of time each day care was given.

 - Discounted rates charged to private paying parents who pay at the beginning of the week or month.
 The discounted pre-pay rate is the maximum that can be charged to the State of Illinois for a family receiving subsidized child care assistance.

 - Discounted rates or fee reductions to families with more than one child in care.
 The discounted sibling rate must be applied to the State of Illinois for a family receiving subsidized child care assistance in the same manner as is applied to private paying families.

 - Employee discounts.

 - Sliding Scale Rates.